executablebooks/cli/docs/intro.md

 # Books with Jupyter 2.0

+Jupyter Book is an open-source tool for building publication-quality books and documents from computational material.

 Jupyter Book 2.0 allows users to

 * write their content in [markdown files](https://myst-parser.readthedocs.io/en/latest/) or [Jupyter](https://jupyter.org/) notebooks,